TheOdinProject/odin-bot-v2/README.md

 registerBotCommand(/regex/, commandFunc);
 ```

-The parameter of the command-function is an object that exposes data about the message that matches the regex.  `text` is simply the full text of the message. `data` has quite a bit of info in it, but likely the most useful is the username of the person that sent the message which you can access like so: `data.fromUser.username`.
+The parameter of the command-function is an object that exposes data about the message that matches the regex.  `content` is simply the full text of the message. `author` is the user object of the author of the message.. you can get the username with `author.username`.